kawu/hhu-dl-materials-2020/pretrained/README.md

 pip install fasttext
 ```
 The next step is to download a pre-trained model for a particular language,
-preferably one of the [models officially distributed on the
+preferably one of the [models officially distributed on the fastText
 website][fasttext-models].
 The models are available in two formats: textual
 and binary.
 In practice the latter is easier to use in a PyTorch application.
 In the following we use the official binary model for English, which can be